BOOK SUMMARY

 🚀 Summary: The Cold Start Problem in 30 seconds

-How to ignite a network from zero, and use network effects in a product to scale rapidly.
+How to ignite a network from zero, and use network effects in a product to scale a startup rapidly.

 What is The Cold Start Problem about

-1. The Cold Start Problem - What is network effects, an Atomic Network, the hard side, and avoiding zeros?
+1. The Cold Start Problem - Network effects and avoiding zeros

 A network effect is what happen when a product gets MORE valuable as more people are using it.